Assault Charge Attorney Cody Villalon Will Protect Your Rights

 When you or someone you love is dealing with an assault charge in Virginia, it is vital to speak with an accomplished Richmond assault lawyer.
-Facing a criminal charge is one of the most stressful experiences that anyone can have.
+Facing a criminal charge is one of the most stressful experiences anyone can have.

 Following a charge of assault, it is vital to secure the services of a skilled legal professional.
 The consequences of a criminal conviction can derail your life and cause serious problems moving forward.
-When you need an assault charge lawyer in Richmond, contact Cody Villalon.
+When you need a Richmond assault attorney, contact Cody Villalon.
 Cody is an accomplished and experienced legal professional.

-As a solo practitioner, Cody Villalon has a personal stake in the outcome of his clients’ cases.
+As a solo practitioner, Cody Villalon has a personal stake in the outcome of his client’s cases.

 He knows that anyone charged with a crime deserves a competent legal defense.
 Those accused of crimes have guaranteed rights according to the law.
 If you are facing a criminal charge of assault, you deserve to be treated with respect and dignity.
 Cody Villalon will never pass your case to another lawyer.

 There are criminal laws in the state of Virginia prohibiting assault and battery.
-Under the law, the term “assault” refers to an act that intentionally places someone in imminent physical harm.
+Under the law, “assault” refers to an act that intentionally places someone in imminent physical harm.
 It may also be constituted by offensive contact.